VJBS - Vee Jefferson

 Rev. Otis Moss III

-...The newest pastor for Trinity United Church of Christ in Chicago, Ill.
+...The newest pastor of Trinity United Baptist Church in Chicago, Ill.

 I just listened to a recorded interview with the Rev. Moss and I must say he is as articulate and diplomatic as ever.